Mostafa-ashraf19/TourchPIP/README.md

 This can be a challenging problem as the function must capture the properties of the problem and be motivated by concerns that are important to the project and stakeholders.

   * ### Optimization
       - Optimisers are supposed to avoid local minima and head for the global minimum as fast as possible.
-Different optimisers perform better for different surfaces, but there are a few that have proven useful for common use cases.
+Different optimisers perform better for different surfaces, but there are a few that have proven useful for common use cases:
          -  __Gradient Descent__:
            The basis for pretty much all other optimisation algorithms.
 As the name suggests, it is the most basic version of a gradient-based optimiser, naively using the same learning rate to update all parameters based on their gradients from the last step.
           - __Adam Optimization__: